pivotal/docs-tap/tas-migration/sso-for-tas.hbs.md

 - **[Resource management](https://docs.vmware.com/en/Single-Sign-On-for-VMware-Tanzu-Application-Service/1.14/sso/GUID-manage-resources.html):** AppSSO operates solely on OAuth2 scopes, without using the concepts of permissions or resources.

     - In SSO for TAS, Operators control the availability of scopes for a specific Service Plan in a space using the Developer Dashboard.
 For more information, see the [Single Sign-On for VMware Tanzu Application Service documentation](https://docs.vmware.com/en/Single-Sign-On-for-VMware-Tanzu-Application-Service/1.14/sso/GUID-manage-resources.html).

         When an app is bound by using a Service Binding, an OAuth2 Client is created for that app in User Account and Authentication (UAA).
 The client can only request scopes that match the permissions pre-configured by operators.

     - In AppSSO, Developers can specify OAuth2 scopes when creating a `ClientRegistration` or a `ClassClaim`, with role management aggregated in the well-known roles of the Tanzu Application Platform.
 For more information, see [RBAC for AppSSO](../app-sso/reference/rbac.hbs.md).

 - **Unsecured Lightweight Directory Access Protocol (LDAP):** LDAP traffic must be secured with TLS by using the `ldaps://` protocol.

-## <a id="prereqs"></a> Migration pre-requisites
+## <a id="prereqs"></a> Migration prerequisites

 The migration scripts use: